logo

 The design

-The use of AR can be used very early in the overall process.
+The use of AR can be used very early in the overall process in the automobile industry.
 In fact it can be used right from the beginning in the design phase.

 It can be included in the defining of new designs and prototyping, whether it be with the parts or vehicles.
 A lot of work is done around creating and sharing models.
 These processes are expensive and need a lot of collaboration, based on the intensive use of 3D models.